 Currently, many children with disabilities are not in school even though by law and by government policy children with special needs are allowed to attend.
 Last year we designed and implemented a pilot project to coach rural primary and preschool teachers in their inclusion of children with communication difficulties within government schools.
 Beginning with disability-accessible schools from the government’s special education department, our staff worked to train the teachers in skills and knowledge that assists them in using teaching methods that helps all children learn.
-Presenting our results to the government was a tangible example of how speech therapy could help Cambodians.
+Presenting our results to the government was a tangible example of how speech therapy could help local people.
 We ended the year with a formal partnership agreement with the Ministry of Education and had some very pleasing discussions with the University of Health Sciences as they plan a bachelor course in speech therapy to start in 2020.

 “For the Christians within our staff it’s been easy to see God’s hand guiding our planning and his provision of resources and partnerships.”

-Building on our national staff’s connections in the national disability and health sector, I’ve been able to bring my experience from 12 years of living and working in Cambodian poor communities along with my grassroots involvement in community-based disability rehabilitation work and establishment of community preschools and homework clubs.
+Building on our national staff’s connections in the national disability and health sector, I’ve been able to bring my experience from 12 years of living and working in local poor communities in South East Asia along with my grassroots involvement in community-based disability rehabilitation work and establishment of community preschools and homework clubs.
 As a cross-cultural worker with longer-term experience, I’ve helped our local and foreign team members to understand each other better.
 In addition to my professional expertise in speech therapy, I’ve also drawn on Interserve’s values of partnership, servant leadership and valuing local expertise as together we grow our organisational culture and strategy.